Things to Do in Barcelona

 Chocolate street (Carrer de Petritxol)

-Barcelona’s own chocolate street is situated at the very heart of the old town.
+The chocolate street of Barcelona is situated at the very heart of the old town.
 The narrow street is only 3 meters wide and 129 meters long.
 Carrer de Petritxol is famous among the locals, as the chocolatiers on this street have carried out the tradition for long, but it’s not much advertised in tourist guidebooks.

 One of the most delicious ways to enjoy chocolate, is to have it with churros.
 Churros are donut bars, plain or sprinkled with sugar, enjoyed as they are or dipped in hot chocolate sauce.
 They are perfect on cold winter days to warm up your body.